Gauravst/Gauravst/README.md

 Hi there!
 I'm Gaurav , an Backend Developer ✨

 ### Tech Stack
-* Backend - Node js and Go lang
+* Backend - Go lang and Node Js
 * Database - PostgreSQL, MySQL, and MongoDB
 * Frontend - React and Next js
 * Version Control - Git and GitHub